arsham-khoee/synapticflow/docs/AQLIF.md

 <script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.4/MathJax.js?config=default'></script>

-# Izhikevich
+# AQLIF

 ## Introduction

-The Izhikevich neuron model is a simplified spiking neuron model that was proposed by Eugene Izhikevich in 2003.
+The Adaptive Quadratic Leaky Integrate and Fire neuron model is a simplified spiking neuron model.
 It is a two-variable model that captures the basic dynamics of cortical neurons, while being computationally efficient.
 The model has gained significant attention in computational neuroscience due to its ability to accurately replicate the spiking patterns of various types of neurons in the brain.
 In this model, the spiking behavior of a neuron is determined by the interplay of two variables, the membrane potential and a recovery variable, which represents the activity of the potassium ion channels.

 <br>

 ## How does it work?
-The Izhikevich neuron model is a simplified spiking neuron model that aims to capture the essential features of biological neurons while still being computationally efficient.
+The Adaptive Quadratic Leaky Integrate and Fire neuron model is a simplified spiking neuron model that aims to capture the essential features of biological neurons while still being computationally efficient.
 The model consists of two coupled differential equations that describe the membrane potential and the recovery variable of the neuron.
 The membrane potential is given by the equation:

 $$
 \begin{align*}